axibase/atsd/rule-engine/README.md

 ### Alert Storms

 To prevent repeat notifications when the compared value oscillates around the threshold, make the threshold conditional upon the window status.
-Once the window becomes open, the threshold can be reduced so that the window reverts to closed status after a substantial change in the compared value.
+Once the window becomes open, the threshold is adjusted to cancel the alert only after a substantial change in the compared value.

 ```javascript
 /*